wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_ibft_getValidatorsByBlockNumber.md

 ---
-title: etc:ibft_getValidatorsByBlockNumber \[POST\] {disallowed}
+title: etc:ibft_getValidatorsByBlockNumber  {disallowed} - Ethereum Classic
-description: Lists the validators defined in the specified block.
+description: Example code for the etc:ibft_getValidatorsByBlockNumber  {disallowed} json-rpc method. Сomplete guide on how to use etc:ibft_getValidatorsByBlockNumber  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters